 The new hereditary colon cancer test has a cost comparable to ordering just three independent DNA sequencing assays using standard technologies.

-Many questions remain about how whole-exome and whole-genome sequencing are best used in patient care.
-To begin answering them, we have been conducting many projects that analyze whole-exome and whole-genome sequencing data from Mayo Clinic Biobank samples.
+Many questions remain about how whole-exome sequencing are best used in patient care.
+To begin answering them, we have been conducting many projects that analyze whole-exome sequencing data from Mayo Clinic Biobank samples.

 As is being shown through care in the Individualized Medicine Clinic, analysis of these data will continue to improve how we: